NathanF28/Clean_Arch_Unit_Testing_TaskManager_API/README.md

 - **Headers:** `Authorization: Bearer <admin_jwt_token>`
 - **Response:** Success message

+---

 ## Roles
 - **admin:** Can create, update, delete tasks, and promote users.
 - **regular:** Can view tasks.

+---

 ## Security
-- Passwords are hashed before storage.
+- Passwords are hashed before storage (handled in usecase layer).
 - JWT secret is stored in `.env` (not in version control).
 - All protected endpoints require JWT authentication.

+---

 ## Setup & Usage
 1. **Clone the repo**